Vraid-Systems/Vraid-Systems.github.io/_posts/2023-03-27-register-vehicle.md

 [5% for excise tax on cars](https://kpmg.com/us/en/home/insights/2022/06/tnf-panama-exemption-from-selective-consumption-tax-for-electric-vehicles.html).
 Registration is [$20 for the inspection and $20 for the municipal paperwork](https://www.chasingpanama.blog/2019/12/04/vehicle-registration-in-panama/).
 An additional [$100 for registration through an entity](https://www.relofirm.com/corporation_vehicle_registration/).

+Need help setting up a business entity to register your vehicle in any of these jurisdictions?
+Send us a note!